 The following additional reporting requirements will apply to awards made under this announcement:

-- Data reporting requirements associated with the DOE Geothermal Data Repository (GDR)/National Geothermal Data System (NGDS); - Awardees may be asked to present paper(s) at annual geothermal conferences and DOE Program Review Meetings; - Prototype designs and performance reports; - Annual Spend Plan; - Other reports and data as deemed necessary by the Geothermal Technologies Office.
+- Awardees may be asked to present paper(s) at annual geothermal conferences and DOE Program Review Meetings. - Other reports and data as deemed necessary by the Technology Office.

 14. Go/No-Go Review and Stage-Gate Review